apache/apisix-ingress-controller/docs/en/latest/upgrade-guide.md

 ##### Controller-Only Configuration Source

-In APISIX Ingress Controller 2.0.0, a full-sync mode is used.
-All Data Plane configurations must originate from the Ingress Controller.
-Any additional route configurations made via the Admin API or other external methods will be ignored.
+Starting with APISIX Ingress Controller 2.0.0, the controller is the single source of truth.
+Manual Admin API changes will be overwritten on the next full sync.
+The prior approach, which allowed controller-managed and manually added configurations to coexist, was incorrect and is now deprecated.

 ### Ingress Configuration Changes